-From 1994-1996, a spree of gruesome child killings known as the Hansel and Gretel Serial Murders struck terror into the hearts of parents across the West Coast of America.
-The killer was a genius at toying with the media for coverage and dangling the police on a string; he was no doubt always two steps ahead.
-He had his fun preying on the vulnerable, leaving death and the destruction of families in his wake for two years.
-After failing to complete his last job as the police were closing in, the killer disappeared without a trace.
+From June 1994 to July 1995, a spree of gruesome child killings known as the Hansel and Gretel Serial Murders struck terror into the hearts of parents throughout Illinois.
+The killer was a genius at toying with the media for coverage and dangling the police on a string; they were no doubt always two steps ahead.
+The killer had their fun, leaving death and the destruction of families behind before eventually disappearing as if they’d dropped off the face of the earth.

-Now, in 2016, a steady stream of frighteningly similar incidents have started to surface.
+Now, in 2020, a steady stream of frighteningly similar incidents have surfaced.

-Two young officers, Sherridan Kane and Kaiya Valentine, have been put on the case for one simple reason: Nobody believes it can be cracked.
-To their chief, there is no point of using resources on a mission such as trying to outsmart a mastermind’s copycat, and he certainly isn’t going to put his better officers’ lives on the line.
-To keep the press and parents off of his back, he employs two scapegoats to take the fall when the inevitable happens.
+Two young officers, Sheridan Kane and Kaiya Valentine have been put on the case for one simple reason: Nobody believes it can be cracked.
+To their Chief, there is no point of using resources on a mission to outsmart a mastermind’s copycat, and he certainly isn’t going to put his better officers’ lives on the line by the increasingly disturbing evidence that the culprit has a cult following that isn’t afraid to get their hands dirty.
+To keep the press and parents off of his back, the two women are employed as scapegoats to take the fall when the inevitable happens.